DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 `ccrypt` is extremely simple and easy to set up and use.

-It is more secure than `zip` compression because of the fact that it overrides the original file on disk, leaving no way to recover it afterwards.
+It is more secure than `zip` compression because of the fact that it overwrites the original file on disk, leaving no way to recover it afterwards.

 Aside from that - it shares the same security challenges as the previous method